 Does kratom get you high?

 As we talked about, kratom has different effects at different dosages.
 It is also mildly psychedelic.
 So, the short answer is – yes, it does get you high.
-The effect is very different from the high that you know from using marijuana, however.
+The effect is very different from the high that you know from using cannabis, however.
 Some people say that the effect is much more subtle in terms of a psychedelic high.

 The higher the dosage, the more likely it is that the user will experience this “high”.
 However, at high dosages, kratom can also induce sleepiness, making it hard to even stay awake through the high.
 Nonetheless, some sort of cerebral movement takes place during the kratom experience, especially at high doses.